-Asset-Backed Securities - As of June 30, 2017, ATRS held asset-backed securities with a fair value of \$35,799,959.
+Asset-Backed Securities - As of June 30, 2019, ATRS held asset-backed securities with a fair value of \$34,542,279.
 These securities represent interests in various trusts consisting of pooled financial assets other than mortgage loans conveyed by the issuing parties.
 ATRS's ability to recover the amount of principal invested in these securities depends on the performance and quality of the trust assets.
-At June 30, 2017, ATRS held no asset-backed securities that were considered highly sensitive to changes in interest rates.
+At June 30, 2019, ATRS held no asset-backed securities that were considered highly sensitive to changes in interest rates.

-Mortgage-Backed Securities - As of June 30, 2017, mortgage-backed securities had a fair value of \$4,831,895.
+Mortgage-Backed Securities - As of June 30, 2019, mortgage-backed securities had a fair value of \$2,875,926.
 The yields and maturities of mortgage-backed securities generally depend on when the underlying mortgage loan principal and interest are repaid.
 Although the full amount of principal will be received if prepaid, the interest income that would have been collected during the remaining period to maturity, net of any market adjustment, is lost.
-At June 30, 2017, no mortgage-backed securities were considered highly sensitive to changes in interest rates.
+At June 30, 2019, no mortgage-backed securities were considered highly sensitive to changes in interest rates.

-Corporate Bonds - As of June 30, 2017, ATRS held corporate bonds with a fair value of \$253,515,455.
+Corporate Bonds - As of June 30, 2019, ATRS held corporate bonds with a fair value of \$273,149,739.
 Corporate bonds are debt instruments that are issued by private corporations.
-They have a term maturity and can have either a fixed or variable interest rate.
-Adjustments to variable interest rate bonds are made periodically and vary directly with movements in interest rates.
-At June 30, 2017, ATRS held no corporate bonds that were considered highly sensitive to changes in interest rates.
+These bonds have a term maturity and can have either a fixed or variable interest rate.
+Variable interest rate bonds have adjustments that are made periodically and vary directly with movements in interest rates.
+At June 30, 2019, ATRS held no corporate obligations that were considered highly sensitive to changes in interest rates.

-Convertible Corporate Bonds - As of June 30, 2017, ATRS held convertible bonds with a fair value of \$388,593,500.
+Convertible Corporate Bonds - As of June 30, 2019, ATRS held convertible bonds with a fair value of \$489,209,071.
 Convertible bonds convey an option to the bondholder to exchange each bond for a specified number of shares of common stock of the corporation.
-Convertible bonds offer lower coupon rates and promised yields to maturity than do nonconvertible bonds.
-A variable coupon varies directly with movements in interest rates.
-At June 30, 2017, ATRS held no convertible corporate bonds that were considered highly sensitive to changes in interest rates.
+Convertible bonds generally offer lower coupon rates and promised yields to maturity in exchange for the value of the option to trade the bond into stock.
+At June 30, 2019, ATRS held no convertible corporate bonds that were considered highly sensitive to changes in interest rates.